ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 1. Load the desired editor via the `<script>` tag.
 2. Call the static `create()` method to create the editor.

 Let us run a classic editor build as an example.
-In your HTML page add an element that CKEditor should replace:
+In your HTML page add an element that will serve as a placeholder for a CKEditor instance:

 ```html
 <div id="editor"></div>
 ```

-Load the classic editor build (here [CDN](https://cdn.ckeditor.com/) location is used).
-This link format of the link will ensure you are using the latest available CKEditor 5 release.
+Load the classic editor build (here a [CDN](https://cdn.ckeditor.com/) location is used).
+The link format with a variable will ensure you are using the latest available CKEditor 5 release.

 ```html
 <script src="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/classic/ckeditor.js"></script>
 ```

-Call the {@link module:editor-classic/classiceditor~ClassicEditor#create `ClassicEditor.create()`} method.
+Call the {@link module:editor-classic/classiceditor~ClassicEditor#create `ClassicEditor.create()`} method to display the editor.

 ```html
 <script>